(a) Permits required.

 (1) This is to also include energy management systems, multiple residential occupancies, sign wiring and 120 volt alarm systems.
 (Note: A fire alarm permit is required for all low voltage fire alarm installations.)

-(2) The schedule of Commercial fees shall be based on the value of the electrical job cost, with a minimum fee of$65, as follows:
+(2) The schedule of Commercial fees shall be based on the value of the electrical job cost, including a minimum fee, as set forth in City Code Appendix A.

 (3) The job cost shall include all fixtures, switch gear, electrical heat equipment, installation cost and all other electric components necessary for a complete electrical installation whether furnished by the electrical contractor, owner or others and shall be based on billing cost to the customer.